kleidinc/master_iced_book/src/intro/why_iced.md

 in cli-tools and terminal applications.
 But Rust is equally amazing when building web, and more importantly desktop applications.

-But building UI's with Rust, until Iced 0.14, was more for testing, and experimenting.
-To build applications, you don't just need a runtime, but you also need components to compose user interfaces.
+Building user interfaces with Rust, until Iced 0.14, was more for testing, and experimenting.
+To build applications, you don't just need a run time, but you also need components to compose user interfaces.
 Iced has both.

 And Iced is evolving, more components, read widgets, are coming, but even